 Much of the trail follows the tranquil River Stour, which is also home to the River Bus and P22 Gunboat.
 From the quayside you can follow the trail onto Sandwich Bay or continue along the Rope Walk and head towards Richborough Roman Fort, one of the most symbolically important Roman sites in Britain.

 Stop in one of the many pubs in Sandwich to grab a drink or a light bite, or enjoy a delicious meal in one of the town’s many restaurants.

 White Cliffs Country is dotted with ancient villages - many with beautiful old churches, half-timbered houses and other monuments, which stand to remind us of the remarkable history of this corner of England.
 To make the most of your visit, there is a downloadable leaflet and Historic Village Information Panels which are usually sited somewhere near the middle of the village.

 Discover other great trails and walks

-Boost your health and fitness in the great outdoors, breath fresh coastal air and help protect the environment – here 22% of the entire region is designated as an Area of Outstanding Natural Beauty (AONB).
+Boost your health and fitness in the great outdoors, breathe fresh coastal air and experience the peace and harmony of the natural environment – here 22% of the entire region is designated as an Area of Outstanding Natural Beauty (AONB).
 White Cliffs Country has its own micro-climate and is one of the warmest and driest climates in the UK.
 What’s not to love about walking?

 Trails and paths

-Visit our website for further information, including places to stay, eat, drink and things to do during your visit.
+Browse our website and find further information on places to stay, places to eat and drink and things to do during your visit.